Information and Resources for Health Services and Professionals

 The Guide includes a comprehensive guide to how health literacy is linked to the National Safety and Quality Health Service Standards and the Royal Australian College of General Physicians Standards for General Practices.

 The Agency for HealthCare Research and Quality (AHRQ) in the US has developed some survey questions to measure the health literacy of communication between clinicians and patients.
 The goal of these questions is to capture the patients’ perspective on how well health information is communicated to them by health care professionals.
 They are useful as a measure of whether health care professionals have succeeded in reducing the health literacy demands they place on patients and as a quality improvement tool.

-Providers can use patients’ responses to the Health Literacy Items to identify factors that may be affecting their scores on the survey’s communication measure and to improve their health literacy practices.
+Providers can use patients’ responses to identify factors that may be affecting their scores on the survey’s communication measure and to improve their health literacy practices.
 For example, based on their survey results, providers could do the following:

 The Guide is based on Guideline in four key action areas: Governance, Partnering with consumers, Supporting health literacy, and Sharing resources.
 You can use this Guide to implement one or more of the Guidelines in your health service or use it as a self assessment tool to review your policies and practice against the Guidelines.
 Each of the four key guidelines has been mapped against the National Safety and Quality Health Service Standards.